Geriatrics and Extended Care

 What is a Community Living Center?

 A Community Living Center is a VA Nursing Home.
 There are over 100 Community Living Centers across the country.
+See this listing of the current VA Community Living Center Locations.

 Unlike many nursing homes in the past, a Community Living Center resembles "home" as much as possible.